angular/angular/aio/content/guide/dependency-injection.md

 <code-example path="dependency-injection/src/app/heroes/hero.service.0.ts" header="src/app/heroes/hero.service.ts (CLI-generated)">
 </code-example>

 The `@Injectable()` is an essential ingredient in every Angular service definition.
 The rest of the class has been written to expose a `getHeroes` method that returns the same mock data as before.
-(A real app would probably get its data asynchronously from a remote server, but we'll ignore that to focus on the mechanics of injecting the service.)
+(A real application would probably get its data asynchronously from a remote server, but we'll ignore that to focus on the mechanics of injecting the service.)

 <code-example path="dependency-injection/src/app/heroes/hero.service.3.ts" header="src/app/heroes/hero.service.ts">
 </code-example>